bgerrard5392/UFOs/README.md

 # Module 11 Challenge: UFO Analysis
 We come in peace!
-This is module on UFO sightings.
+This is my module on UFO sightings.

 1. Overview of the analysis: